 And here’s a good exercise to help you start thinking in English ❗

 You definitely have some sort of a routine task that you perform on a daily basis.
 It can be a work or home related.
 For example, I work in a knitwear manufacturing company’s dispatch and most of my time is spent entering customers’ orders and packing them.
-When I enter the products on the computer or use the picking list to get them up, I have two options – I can ‘pronounce’ those product codes and colors in either my language or English.
+When I enter the products on the computer or use the picking list to pick them, I have two options – I can ‘pronounce’ those product codes and colors in either my language or English.

 It’s not easy at first, but you’ll be surprised how quickly you can substitute your native language for English ❗